 What is Disease?

 Medical doctors call anything that impairs function a disease.
-Thus learned behaviour can become a disease if the severity of malfunction the learned behaviour has created is high.
-Or the person has been unable to extinguish or retrain the learned behaviour to a ‘better’ outcome despite repeated attempts.
+Thus learned behavior can become a disease if the severity of malfunction the learned behavior has created is high.
+Or the person has been unable to extinguish or retrain the learned behavior to a ‘better’ outcome despite repeated attempts.